-The Board recommends that you vote FOR each of the nominees named in this proxy statement (Proposal No. 1), FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023 (Proposal No. 2), FOR the non-binding advisory resolution to approve executive compensation (Proposal No. 3), FOR "1 Year" on the non-binding advisory vote for the frequency of future advisory votes on executive compensation (Proposal No. 4) and FOR the amendment and restatement of our 2010 Equity Incentive Plan (Proposal No. 5).
+The Board recommends that you vote FOR each of the nominees named in this proxy statement (Proposal No. 1), FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024 (Proposal No. 2), FOR the non-binding advisory resolution to approve executive compensation (Proposal No. 3), and FOR the amendment and restatement of our 2010 Equity Incentive Plan (Proposal No. 4).